-Whether you're a complete beginner or an expereinced sewer, sewing and knitting pattern designer Andrea Thomas needs your help with pattern testing!
+Whether you're a complete beginner or an experienced sewer, sewing and knitting pattern designer Andrea Thomas of Experiemental Space needs your help with pattern testing!

-Here's an interview we conducted with Andrea about her background in sewing and what she is looking for in regard to pattern testers.
+We 'met' Andrea on Instagram, and were curious to find out more about her business.
+In our interview with her below we asked about her background in sewing and what she is looking for in regard to pattern testers.

 How did you get into making and selling patterns?